-For the years 2020 and 2019 the Company has no contingent.
+For the years 2021 and 2020 the Company has no estimated contingent liabilities.

 III Financial liabilities other than debts owed to credit institutions

 At this position the Company presents the Debt arising from the leasing contracts, according to IFRS 16, and the Debt to the state Budget, taxes for insurance activity, obligations to FSA and other financial debts.